sodafoundation/documentation/content/projects/_index.md

 ![SODA Projects Architecture](soda-project-architecture.png)

 - ### SODA Dashboard
-    SODA Dashboard provides a unified interface to the underlying capabilities from the SODA Framework components.
+    SODA Dashboard provides a unified interface and reference arch to the underlying capabilities from the SODA Framework components.
 This dashboard is built mainly to illustrate/showcase various use cases that could run on SODA ecosystem projects.

     Technically, it is a direct client to SODA API and other projects which are getting integrated to SODA Ecosystem.
 It will be reference integration of all the underlying projects to realize various use cases.